mrsilver76/plex-autoshutdown/README.md

 **There are two scripts, one for Windows and one for Linux.** The Linux version may also work on macOS, but this has not been tested.
 Contributions from macOS users are welcome.

 >[!WARNING]
->**Known Plex Bug Notice:** There is a defect in Plex Media Server (v1.43.3.10828 and later versions) which means that the Plex API does not correctly report when transcoding is happening for a download.<br>[A bug report has been submitted on the Plex Forum.](https://forums.plex.tv/t/bug-activities-endpoint-not-reporting-when-offline-transcoding-is-happening/941198)
+>**Known Plex Bug Notice:** Plex Media Server v1.43.3.10828 and later versions have a defect where the Plex API does not correctly report when transcoding is happening for a download.
+This could cause the API based activity check to miss an active transcode.
+The script mitigates this by checking for the `Plex Transcoder` process before allowing shutdown. ([Plex forum bug report](https://forums.plex.tv/t/bug-activities-endpoint-not-reporting-when-offline-transcoding-is-happening/941198))

 ## 🧰 Features